What is it about?

 The pilot phase

 After a successful pilot phase, we would like to extend the project to all toilets.
 The boxes will then be replaced by more permanent installations, such as the Period.Box of the University of Freiburg.
 These are easy to fill and still provide safe and professional storage.
+The project is now being continued by the university, which is also responsible for the financing and design of the period products.

 This project was initiated by the Department for Equality, Diversity and Social Affairs.